PhD MSc CPsychol

 - Psychometric analyst

 As a senior researcher, she is a psychometric analyst and her research interests include applying item response theory (IRT) models to mental health, lifestyle, biomedical and healthcare scales, investigating item-level information and scale reliability.
-She also utilises structural equation modelling (SEM) to explore comorbidities such as cognition and mental health, child adversity and, adult biomedical outcomes and dementia.
+She also utilises structural equation models (SEM) to explore comorbidities such as cognition and mental health, child adversity and, adult biomedical outcomes and dementia.

 Dementias Platform UK